-IMPORTANT NOTICE: This program is traditionally a face-to-face classroom training program, but the Summer/Fall 2020 Semester section will be held online as we prioritize distance learning in response to the Novel Coronavirus (COVID-19).
+IMPORTANT NOTICE: This program is traditionally a face-to-face classroom training program, but will be held online as we prioritize distance learning in response to the Novel Coronavirus (COVID-19).

 This workshop will focus on the 21st century preteen and teenager in school.
 How do we connect with this young adult?
 Often giving them responsibilities can result in a mixed bag of outcomes.

 Come to this workshop to better understand today's teenager.
 Gain new information regarding what brain research is telling us about accessing this age group in a learning environment.